Rimann91/Sign-Language-Interpretation-System/server/mediapipe-basic-handtracker/README.md

 - Remove "_subgraphs" from "BUILD_subgraphs" and replace BUILD file in /mediapipe/graphs/hand_tracking/subgraphs directory.
 - Add "hand-gesture-recognition-calculator.cc" to /mediapipe/graphs/hand_tracking/calculators directory.
 - Replace hand_landmark_gpu.pbtxt graph in /mediapipe/graphs/hand_tracking/subgraphs directory with the one in this directory of the same name.
 - Build mediapipe hand tracking gpu and run as normal.
-The console should output the detected hand gestures per frame of landmarks that it receives as input.

 MediaPipe TCP Input port is 4433 defined in demo_run_graph_main_gpu.css